gungorbudak/seten-cli/README.md

       -i I        is the zero-based index of the score column in a BED file (default: 4)
-      -m M        is the method to compute a gene level score from multiple binding scores for the same gene (default: highest) -r R        relates the operator for comparing the median of overlap set and every randomly sampled sets (default: gt)
+      -m M        is the method to compute a gene level score from multiple binding scores for the same gene (default: max) -r R        relates the operator for comparing the median of overlap set and every randomly sampled sets (default: gt)
       -p P        is the number of processes to use for analyses (default: 4)